sbordt/markovmixing/README.md

     nx_graph_lazy_srw(G)
     nx_graph_nbrw(G)

-As always, we finally have some utility methods :-)
+As always, we have some utility methods :-)

     is_transition_matrix(P)
     lazy(P)